K0lb3/tex2img/README.md

 ## Notes

-* decompress_pvrtc seems to have some kind of problem on Mac OS.
-Mac users might have to use basisu_decompress instead.
+* the PowerVR pvrtc-decompression causes a segfault error on Mac OS, so decompress_pvrtc will use basisu on Mac OS instead of the original

 ## Functions